lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/plot_has_elbow.png" width="683" height="458" />

 As we can see, elbow method doesn't measure between-cluster performance.
-Meanwhile, sometimes it can be challenging to find the right k on the plot.
+Meanwhile, sometimes it can be challenging to find the right k on the plot, like the example below.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/plot_no_elbow.png" width="682" height="460" />